-We begin by simplifying the vibrational WF $\chi_{n,m} (R)$, defined on a discrete vibrational grid with points $\{ R_i \}_{i=1}^M \in {\mathbf F}$ as obtained via the Fourier grid Hamiltonian (FGH) method.
-All vibrational WFs exhibit oscillatory behavior, and we propose to reduce the representation of the FGH with a subset ${\mathbf S} \subset {\mathbf F}$ of grid points that correspond only to the location of maxima and minima $\{ R_k \}_{k=0}^{m} \in {\mathbf S}$.
+We begin by simplifying the vibrational WF $\chi_{n,m} (R)$, defined on a discrete vibrational grid with points $\{ R_i \}_{i=1}^M \in {\mathbf F}$, as obtained via the FGH method.
+All vibrational WFs exhibit oscillatory behavior, and we propose to reduce the representation of the FGH with a subset ${\mathbf S} \subset {\mathbf F}$ of grid points that correspond only to the location of maximum amplitudes in the WF $\{ R_k \}_{k=0}^{m} \in {\mathbf S}$.
 The new amplitudes $\tilde{\chi}_{n,m} (R_k)$ at each point $R_k$ are conveniently scaled to produce a new normalized state.
 The number of extrema (maxima and minima) in a vibrational wave function $\chi_{n,m} (R)$ with $m$ nodes is determined by the vibrational quantum number $m$, therefore with $m+1$ grid points in the new reduced set.
 Consequently, the simplified (normalized) vibrational WF $\tilde{\chi}_{n,m}(R)$ at the grid point $R_k$ reads

-Within the FGH grid, this construction guarantees that the trace of the density matrix remains equal to unity, due to the renormalization of the quantum states.
+Within the FGH grid, this construction ensures that the trace of the density matrix remains equal to unity, due to the renormalization of the quantum states.
 Fig.~\ref{fig:vibrational_states} shows the lowest three vibrational WFs ($\chi_{1\sigma_g, m}$ and $\chi_{2\sigma_g, m}$ for $m=0,1,2$) for the 1D H$^+_2$ molecular system, along with their counterparts in our simplified model ($\tilde{\chi}_{1\sigma_g, m}$ and $\tilde{\chi}_{2\sigma_g, m}$ for $m=0,1,2$).
-By using Eq.~\eqref{eq:simplified_vibrationa_wave_function}, we obtain a much simplified expression for the density matrix, given by
+Using Eq.~\eqref{eq:simplified_vibrationa_wave_function}, we obtain a much simplified expression for the density matrix, given by

 where $S_{n}(R_k,R_\ell)$ denotes the overlap integral between electronic WFs at nuclear distances $R_k$ and $R_\ell$, i.e. $S_{n}(R_k,R_\ell) = \int{ d x \phi_n \left( x; R_k \right) \phi_n^* \left( x; R_\ell \right) }$.
 In this discrete representation, the dimension of the simplified density matrix corresponds to the number of extrema in the vibrational state.
 For example, the vibrational state $\tilde{\chi}_{n,0}$ leads to a density matrix of dimension unity, with zero entanglement by construction, while the state $\tilde{\chi}_{n,17}$ results in a dimension $18\times18$ for the matrix.